Nio Ko Bokk — surfer at golden sunset, Dakar

 Visual & emotional mirroring — same water, new purpose

 Open on stillness.
 The ocean at dawn, after the weight of Act 2.
 A breath.
-The surf school arrives not as a subplot but as the answer — children learning to surf are the structural and emotional resolution to everything that came before.
-Sound arc completes: waves → silence → children laughing.
+The surf school arrives not as a subplot but as the answer.
+Children learning to surf are the structural and emotional resolution to everything that came before.

 Colour arc — Act 1 → Act 2 → Act 3